-Strategic Objectives Intended Effect P Policies 1 To deliver the regional and sub regional spatial planning requirements of the East of England Plan, the emerging South East Plan and the Milton Keynes and South Midlands Sub-Regional Strategy. been improved.
+Strategic Objectives Int Policies 1 To deliver the regional and sub regional spatial planning requirements of the East of England Plan, the emerging South East Plan and the Milton Keynes and South Midlands Sub-Regional Strategy.
+Social, economic and environmental well being of the community will have been improved.
 Regional and sub-regional growth requirements will have been met.
-CS1: Development Strategy CS5: Providing Homes CS6: Delivery and Timing of Housing Provision CS9: Providing Jobs 2 To maintain the existing Green Belt.
-The Green Belt will have been protected to contain the outward growth of key settlements and retain the character and separate physical identity of towns and villages within it.
-CS1: Development Strategy DM6: Development within Green Belt Infill Boundaries 3 To plan for the highest quality sustainable development in the most sustainable locations whilst ensuring that new development has a positive impact on communities and is supported by necessary infrastructure.
-Sustainable growth will have been embraced by ensuring that new development meets strict design and sustainability criteria, and is supported with an appropriate range of jobs, transport, affordable housing, health, social, community and recreational facilities, utility and emergency services and green infrastructure.
+Communities will function more sustainably with individuals leading more sustainable and healthy lifestyles.
+CS1: Development Strategy CS5: Providing Homes CS6: Delivery and Timing of Housing Provision CS9: Providing Jobs 2 To maintain the existing Green Belt. • The Green Belt will have been protected to contain the outward growth of key settlements and retain the character and separate physical identity of towns and villages within it.
+CS1: Development Strategy DM6: Development within Green Belt Infill Boundaries 3 To plan for the highest quality sustainable development in the most sustainable locations whilst ensuring that new development has a positive impact on communities and is supported by necessary infrastructure. • Sustainable growth will have been embraced by ensuring that new development meets strict design and sustainability criteria, and is supported with an appropriate range of jobs, transport, affordable housing, health, social, community and recreational facilities, utility and emergency services and green infrastructure.
 New development will have been located in the most accessible locations and the reuse of sustainably located previously developed land will have been maximised.
 CS1: Development Strategy CS2: Developer Contributions CS3: Healthy and Sustainable Communities CS4: Linking Communities CS13: Climate Change DM1:Renewable Energy DM2: Sustainable Construction of new Buildings DM3: High Quality Development DM4: Development Within and Beyond

-S rategic Objectives Intended Effect Policies Settlement Envelopes DM17: Accessible Greenspaces 4 To identify a hierarchy of settlements and concentrate development in the larger settlements, while seeking opportunities to direct growth to one or two key locations.
+Strategic Objectives Intended Effect Policies Settlement Envelopes DM17: Accessible Greenspaces 4 To identify a hierarchy of settlements and concentrate development in the larger settlements, while seeking opportunities to direct growth to one or two key locations.
 In particular to: i. deliver planned growth in the identified Major Service Centres and consolidate and develop their role ii. deliver planned growth in the identified Minor Service Centres and allow development to serve the needs of their population and their rural catchment areas iii.
-Provide limited development outside of the identified Major and Minor Service Centres In the Northern Marston Vale major growth will have occurred at Wixams new settlement and at Marston Moretaine.
+Provide limited development outside of the identified Major and Minor Service Centres settlement and at Marston Moretaine.
 Outside of the Marston Vale the main growth will have occurred in Biggleswade, Arlesey, Stotfold (includes Fairfield Park), Ampthill and Flitwick, and on a more modest scale in Sandy, Cranfield, Shefford, Potton and Silsoe.
-Arlesey and Stotfold will both have consolidated town centres offering additional retail and leisure facilities and more local jobs.
-In addition Arlesey will have a relief road to address traffic issues in the High Street.
-CS1: Delivery Strategy CS5: Providing Homes CS10: Location of employment sites 5 To make Mid Bedfordshire a more environmentally, economically and socially sustainable place that positively responds to the challenges of climate change but is prepared for its effects.
-The wider global impacts of development in the district will have been recognised and responded to.
-Energy use will have become more efficient and there will be greater use of renewable energy sources.
-The risk of flooding will have been reduced.
+CS1: Delivery Strategy CS5: Providing Homes CS10: Location of employment sites 5 To make Mid Bedfordshire a more environmentally, economically and socially sustainable place that positively responds to the challenges of climate change but is prepared for its effects. recognised and responded to.
 CS13: Climate Change DM1: Renewable Energy DM2: Sustainable Construction of New Buildings 6 To support the role of towns and villages as locations for accessible services by the retention and enhancement of existing facilities and the provision of appropriate new ones.
-The vitality and viability of all communities will have been enhanced.
 Key local facilities and services will have been enhanced and retained, and identified deficiencies remedied.
 Greater use of local facilities will have occurred and with it more sustainable lifestyles.
 CS2: Developer contributions CS3: Healthy and Sustainable Communities DM7:Development in Town Centres DM8:Village Shops and Pubs 7 Taking account of the rural nature of An effective, efficient and sustainable transport system will have made Mid CS4: Linking